PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/fundamentals/02-pages/+page.md

 :::

 ## Creating a page
 In programming, a *class* is a description of how a *thing* should work.
-The Bagawork framework contains a class called `Page`, which is a general description of how a page in Bagawork should work.
+The BagaWork framework contains a class called `Page`, which is a general description of how a page in BagaWork should work.

-When you want to create a new page in your Bagawork app, you should create your own class *extending* the `Page` class.
-This way, your own class will already contain the general description of how a Bagawork page should work, and you just need to write a little bit of code to make it look and function the specific way you want it to.
+When you want to create a new page in your BagaWork app, you should create your own class *extending* the `Page` class.
+This way, your own class will already contain the general description of how a BagaWork page should work, and you just need to write a little bit of code to make it look and function the specific way you want it to.
 Great, right? 🙂

 ::: tip Example